2026 marks the 100th Anniversary of the first Kate Kennedy Spring Procession.

 This spectacular pageant is still a much-loved feature of the local community and has been organised by student members of the Club since its inception, with the aim of improving town-university relations, preserving tradition, and raising money for Fife charities.
 Its 160 characters, many riding on horseback or being driven in horse-drawn carriages, are played by a mixture of students, residents and alumni.

-With the Procession at its heart, and a community hub in St Andrews Town Hall, there is plenty of opportunity to join in.
-The weekend will feature a historical symposium, a Community Day including a lunch, book readings and kids activities, a history trail around the town, the Procession itself, a tour of historic community buildings, an exhibition of artefacts, and a community ceilidh for young people.
+The weekend featured a historical symposium, a Community Day including a lunch, book readings and kids activities, a history trail around the town, the Procession itself, a tour of historic community buildings, an exhibition of artefacts, and a community ceilidh for young people.
+Each event was well attended by the local community, with thousands lining the streets for the Procession.

-We hope you will join us for what promises to be a uniquely St Andrews weekend.
+Thank you for joining us for what was a uniquely St Andrews weekend.